 Besides being a style that is regionally appropriate, there are many other reasons that natural stone is the best option for a patio.
 But first it’s important to understand the differences between concrete pavers and natural stone.

 There is definitely confusion when “stone” is used to refer to paver products.
 However, pavers are not actually stone, but manmade concrete blocks that can be shaped and colored to many looks and textures.
 In fact, pavers made to look like travertine or other types of natural stone are increasingly popular.
 Still, at the end of the day, it’s not the real thing.

 Natural stone is that which has been quarried and trucked in, direct from nature.
 Travertine and various flagstones are popular choices for a patio and have an elegance about them that simply can’t be replicated.
 Natural stone is incredibly durable.
 After all, it has already survived in nature for thousands of years.
 While the surface of pavers can weather over time, and begin to expose the aggregate (the little tiny rocks and pebbles that comprise structural filler in concrete and acts as a binding agent), natural stone will outlast your time in the home.

 Besides its elegance and its durability, the biggest selling point for natural stone is its authenticity.
 There’s nothing quite like the real thing.
 People obviously love natural stone, which is exactly why replicating it in paver products is so popular.
-But at the end of the day, real stone is the optimal choice.
+But at the end of the day, natural stone is the optimal choice for a patio.
 If you have a beautiful home built with natural stone and build a patio of manmade pavers, it simply doesn’t look as nice as it could.